WiDSTeam15/Kaggle/README.md

 # WiDS Datathon 2025: Unraveling the Mysteries of the Female Brain (Sex Patterns in ADHD) 🧠

 ## Team
+## Overview
+This repository contains our submission for the WiDS Datathon 2025, a global data science competition focused on advancing women's brain health research.
+The data utilized in this challenge was provided by the Healthy Brain Network and the Reproducible Brain Charts.

+This project is part of the **Break Through Tech AI Program** (UCLA site), which empowers students to apply AI/ML techniques to real-world challenges.

+---

 This team conists of 4 undergraduate students, all of whom are apart of the Break Through Tech 2024-2025 UCLA cohort.

 **Team members:** Louise Marie Maganto, Souzen Khan, Zuleyka Urieta, Min Aung Paing